Setting up a SESAR User Account

 3. Select a User Code for your account.

-User Codes are a tool that researchers can use to aid in documentation and curation of their samples.
+User Codes are a tool that that uniquely identifies the person or institution that registers the sample and which can be used by researchers to aid in the management of their samples.
 MySESAR supports multiple User Codes for each user.
 User Codes begin with IE and are followed by 3 letters and/or numbers of your choosing (IEXXX0001).
-Users Codes are not case sensitive.
 Common User Codes are initials or abbreviations of a large project.

 • Personal vs lab group sample